Intertain: Chapter 09

 In preaching to our congregation, Steve has often emphasised that Jesus came to earth not just to help us transition from bad to good, but more importantly, to deliver us from death to life.
 For those finding life in the Saviour, death cannot touch our souls, both in this life and the next!

-Q: Are there deaths that come with a silver lining?
+Does death come with a silver lining?

 Dying was an essential step in the redeeming work of Christ, whose sacrifice showed us that there are deaths worth embracing.
 John 12:24-25 captures a speck of his logic:

-Very truly I tell you, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
+Truly I tell you, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
 But if it dies, it produces many seeds.
 Anyone who loves their life will lose it, while anyone who hates their life in this world will keep it for eternal life.

 For a series bearing “Prepare to Die” on its banner, Dark Souls has been slaying players with a distinguished difficulty since 2011.
 By design, these deaths possess an educational quality that works toward the betterment of teachable adventurers, as they come to grasp what it means to learn from failure.
 While connected online, one could also gain knowledge from the failures of other players by witnessing their final moments in the form of ghost recordings scattered around the world.